VernonGrant/abbreviate.el/README.md

 ## Contributions

-You can help by contributing more abbreviations by adding them to the predefined list `abbreviate-abbreviations` inside the `abbreviate.el` file.
+You can contribute by adding additional abbreviations to the predefined list `abbreviate-abbreviations` inside the `abbreviate.el` file.
 The current **default abbreviations are**:

 ```lisp